oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 If the Relying Party does not send an Accept Header, the response type is assumed to be known implicitly or out-of-band.

-A successful response that contains a Status List Token MUST use an HTTP status code in the 2xx range.

-A response MAY also choose to redirect the client to another URI using an HTTP status code in the 3xx range, which clients SHOULD follow.
-See [](#redirects) for security considerations on redirects.

-The following are non-normative examples of a request and response for a Status List Token with type `application/statuslist+jwt`:
+The following is a non-normative example of a request for a Status List Token with type `application/statuslist+jwt`:

 ~~~ ascii-art